 A fine panorama, seen from above Godrevy beach.

-Bright sunshine lit a boiling sea at Godrevy for this winter re-visit.
+Bright sunshine lit a boiling sea at Godrevy.
 Waves crashed against the rocks, reaching the full height of the lighthouse.
 The sheer elemental power of nature was evident all around, the sea pounding the granite cliffs in a timeless interaction.
 People stared at the majesty of the scene, transfixed by the awesome ocean, as it made land.

 What the beach means to Martin and Ashley.

-Godrevy was balmy and hypnotic for this re-visit, with brilliant blues in the calm sea, offset by golden sands and stark, black rock, flecked with vivid greens.
-The lighthouse stood sentinel off the coast and there was a clear, panoramic view, from the Atlantic, St Ives, Carbis Bay, Hayle and Gwithian, round to Godrevy and the headland where I stood.
+Godrevy was balmy and hypnotic, with brilliant blues in the calm sea, offset by golden sands and stark, black rock, flecked with vivid greens.
+The lighthouse stood sentinel off the coast and there was a clear, panoramic view, from the Atlantic, St Ives, Carbis Bay, Hayle and Gwithian, back round to Godrevy and the headland where I stood.

 Elizabeth, at home and where she wants to be.